KevinLetsTruck/nutrition-lab-system/READY_TO_DEPLOY.md

 - ✅ Notes and call recordings
 - ✅ Assessment system

+## Important Notes:

-## Important Note - Storage Bucket:
+### Storage Bucket:
 The `lab-files` bucket is currently **PRIVATE**.
 You have two options:
 1. **Make it PUBLIC** in Supabase Dashboard → Storage → lab-files → Settings
 2. **Use Signed URLs** - Run `/api/fix-with-signed-urls` endpoint

+### AI Analysis:
+The comprehensive analysis requires `ANTHROPIC_API_KEY`.
+If not set:
+- The system will automatically use a mock analysis
+- To enable AI analysis, ensure the API key is set in Vercel environment variables

 ## Remaining TODOs:
 1. **Data Model Unification** - System has two client models (clients table vs users/client_profiles)